w15eacre/bencode_converter/README.md

 - [ ] Implements Hono/Getero container for the List
 - [ ] Implements Hono/Getero container for The Dict
+- [ ] Concept of BaseType::Dict and BaseType::Str
 - [ ] Tests
     - [X] type_traits
     - [X] details